About SAFE Horse Rescue

 1) We practice total financial transparency

 As a non-profit, SAFE is obligated to make its Form 990 Federal Tax Returns available to the public, and you’ll find them on the Financial Disclosures page of this website.
-But we choose to share more than just our 990s…we publish our monthly financial statements right on our website too, so that anyone who’s curious can see exactly how much money is coming in and exactly what we spend it on.
+But we choose to share more than just our 990s…we publish our monthly financial statements right on our website, so that anyone who’s curious can see exactly how much money is coming in and exactly what we spend it on.
 There are no secrets with SAFE’s financials, because frankly, there is no information that we need to hide.
-Honesty, transparency and integrity are not just words to us — we feel very strongly that if people are going to donate their hard earned money to our organization, we owe them at least that much.
+Honesty, transparency, and integrity are not just words to us.
+We feel strongly that if people are going to donate their hard earned money to our organization, we owe them at least that much.
 So our records are open for your inspection, and we’re always here to answer questions too.

 2) Our horses are your horses

 Accountability means more to us than just financial transparency.
 We also believe that we owe our supporters as much information as they want about the horses that we rescue together.
 Take a look around the SAFE website and you’ll find that we do more than just list our available horses with a picture or two.
 From the day a horse arrives at SAFE to the day it’s adopted, we share regular updates on its progress, including photos and videos.
 By the time a SAFE horse is offered for adoption, we’ve created a sort of history to share with SAFE supporters and potential adopters alike.
 A lot of our horses end up with fans and followers of their own, people who might not be able to adopt a horse but feel they’ve really gotten to know ours.
 And it doesn’t stop when a SAFE horse is adopted.
 We do yearly follow-up visits with our adopted horses and when we share an update or a photo of a former SAFE horse, it’s like getting good news from an old friend.